PaulStapel/PaulStapel.github.io/content/Recipes/butter-lemon-pork.md

     - difficulty 3|5
     - French
 ---
 So today, I tried to do something new with pork belly.
-Most of my recipes involving this ingredient are Chinese, and so I thought I'd spice things up a little by taking some more inspiration from the french kitchen.
+Most of my recipes involving this ingredient are Chinese, and so I thought I'd spice things up a little by taking some more inspiration from the French kitchen.
 Be warned, this recipe is quite fatty, but otherwise it's very easy to make and nutritious to boot.

 ## Ingredients
 - Butter